 How to Apply

-Students applying for ODOC funds are required to apply for all departmental and programmatic funds for which they are eligible in one single application.
-You will be able to save your application in SAFE and go back to it, but you must complete and submit the application by the earliest deadline of all the funding sources to which you are applying; no changes will be accepted once applications are submitted and locked, except for the selection of additional funding opportunities when eligible.
+Students applying to the OUR senior thesis research funding program are required to apply for all departmental and programmatic funds for which they are eligible in one single application.
+You will be able to save your application in SAFE and go back to it, but you must complete and submit the application by the earliest deadline of all the funding sources to which you are applying; once your application is submitted, changes to your project can be noted in the ‘project changes' section of your application and additional funding opportunities can also be selected when eligible.

-The application will ask for a full account of your research proposal, a detailed budget, and a planned itinerary.
+The application will ask for a full account of your proposed research, a detailed budget, your envisioned timeline and a planned itinerary.
 You will also be asked to provide the name of your thesis adviser.
-If your adviser has not yet been assigned, you may ask the faculty member who you hope to advise your thesis to evaluate your project; if in doubt please consult with your departmental representative about who might be the best person to evaluate your proposal.
+If your adviser has not yet been assigned, you may ask the faculty member who you hope to advise your thesis to evaluate your project; if in doubt please consult with your director of undergraduate studies about who might be the best person to evaluate your proposal.
 No project will be funded without a strong faculty endorsement.
 We strongly encourage you to take the time to submit a thoughtful and thorough proposal for one or all rounds of funding for which you are eligible.
 Please be sure to read the application carefully and complete it in its entirety.

 Budget Preparation and Justification